 What is solereview’s definition of a comfortable running shoe?
 After all, we’ve reviewed hundreds of shoes and clocked thousands of miles over the last decade.

-In our opinion, it’s about finding a fine balance between different characteristics.
-To begin with, the midsole should be cushioned with a level of step-in comfort which is immediately accessible upon wearing the shoe.
+In our opinion, it’s all about finding a fine balance between different characteristics.
+To begin with, the midsole should be cushioned with a level of step-in comfort that is immediately accessible upon wearing the shoe.

 At the same time, the upper should be made of soft-touch materials for a plush over-the-foot experience.
 The fit shouldn’t be overly snug or have hot spots.

-Even the Everun-equipped Saucony Triumph ISO 5 or the otherwise brilliant Reebok Forever Floatride Energy do not make it to the list.
-Though there’s plenty of high-quality cushioning packed within their midsoles, it’s not the same thing as step-in comfort.
-And on the Reebok shoe, the upper is more business-like than plush.
+Even the otherwise brilliant Reebok Forever Floatride Energy does not make it to the list.
+Though it has plenty of high-quality cushioning, it’s not the same thing as step-in comfort.
+With the Reebok shoe, the upper is more business-like than plush.

 So which shoes are on this list?
 Good you asked.
 There you go – the 10 most comfortable running shoes in the order of our preference.

 Some may argue that the Vomero 5 is a retro release.
 But hey, if one can run in the UltraBoost, why not in the Vomero?

 The Zoom Vomero 5 first saw the light of the day in 2008.
 More than a decade later, its premium material package and the plush ride still gives the other shoes a run for their money.
 The meld of soft upper materials makes the upper a plush place to be in; underneath, the Cushlon EVA + Zoom Air + blown rubber layering makes the ride extremely comfortable.

 This Ultraboost model trades the regular (and elastic) knit upper for a closed mesh with suede and leather overlays.
 The plastic midfoot cage isn’t there either.